Skip to main content

 What is Council's Annual Budget?

 Each year Councillors and Council officers work together to prepare an annual budget based on feedback, conversations and engagement with our community.
-This document shows how council rates will be spent on providing services to the community and keeping our public places safe and welcoming.

-Earlier in 2025, Council adopted a revised Community Vision 2040 and Financial Plan 2025-2035, following extensive community engagement and working with our 2024 Community Panel.
+In 2025, Council adopted a revised Community Vision 2040 and Financial Plan 2025-2035, following extensive community engagement and working with our 2024 Community Panel.

 We have adapted the Budget 2026-2027 submission process to ensure that submissions respond to the revised Vision and each of the Financial Plan decision-making criteria.
 Learn more in the tabs below.

-In 2024, our Community Panel wrote a new vision statement and four new aspirations that guide Council's priorities.
+In 2024, our Community Panel wrote a new vision statement and four new aspirations that guide Council's priorities:

 The revised Vision guides our Council and Wellbeing Plan and service delivery, and will now also guide the Budget submissions that Council receives and approves for inclusion in the Budget 2026-2027.
 The new statement and aspirations can be viewed below.